NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/quizzes-and-surveys.md

 - [Survey](/dashboard/user-guide/quizzes-and-surveys.html#survey) - data collection technique utilizing one or more questions

 A Quiz/Survey association to an existing skill requires successful completion of that Quiz/Survey in order to earn the skill and its points.
-In the case of a quiz that serves as skill's knowledge check.
+In the case of a quiz, then the quiz serves as the skill's knowledge check.
 On the other hand associating a survey is method to get feedback about that skill or collect some pieces of important data related to the skill.

-To view existing quizzes or surveys or to create a new Quiz or a Survey please navigate to `Quizzes and Surveys` page featured under the main Navigation on the administrative part of the Dashboard.
+To view existing quizzes or surveys or to create a new Quiz or Survey please navigate to `Quizzes and Surveys` page featured under the main Navigation on the administrative part of the Dashboard.

 ![Quizzes and Surveys Page Screenshot](../../screenshots/admin/page-quizzes.png)